Centres and groups

 Centre for Translation Studies (CTS)

-CTS, within Surrey’s School of Literature and Languages, is focused on achieving an effect on the real world by integrating new technologies into the professional practice of translating and interpreting, and addressing changing communication needs in the light of global migration.
+The Centre for Translation Studies, within Surrey’s School of Literature and Languages, is focused on achieving an effect on the real world by integrating new technologies into the professional practice of translating and interpreting, and addressing changing communication needs in the light of global migration.

-Contact: Prof. Sabine Braun
+Contact: Professor Sabine Braun.

 Digital Health Research Theme